 Stretching, which can also prove helpful, straddles the line between treatment and prevention.
 By the time you're actually in pain, it may be too late for stretching to help, but keeping your muscles relaxed and flexible can reduce your risk of future sprains, muscle and tendon strains, and torticollis.

-The following steps may help in Pain in neck when lying down:
+The following steps may help with Pain in the neck when lying down:

-- Look up to the ceiling as far as you can.
-Return to center and look down as far as you can.
+Look up to the ceiling as far as you can.
+Return to the center and look down as far as you can.
 Do 10 reps each up and down.